 Investors were not pleased after Facebook’s stock slide on Monday.
 The company lost billions of dollars in its market value and Zuckerberg’s net worth plunged.

-Facebook has had a tough year with data breaches, fake news controversies, and issues with their algorithms which have led to many people deleting their accounts.
+Facebook has had a tough year with data breaches, fake news controversies, and issues with its algorithms.
+Which have led to many people deleting their accounts.

 It’s no surprise that Facebook is down for hours due to technical issues.
 They are still not able to produce revenue to be profitable after all these years of being in the business.